 A default SL DRX configuration for groupcast/broadcast can be used for DCR messages.

-When the TX UE is in RRC_CONNECTED, the TX UE may report the received assistance information to its serving gNB and sends the SL DRX configuration to the RX UE upon receiving the SL DRX configuration in dedicated RRC signalling from the gNB.
+When the TX UE is in RRC_CONNECTED, the TX UE may report the received assistance information or the received DRX configuration reject information to its serving gNB and sends the SL DRX configuration to the RX UE upon receiving the SL DRX configuration in dedicated RRC signalling from the gNB.
 When the RX UE is in RRC_CONNECTED, the RX UE can report the received SL DRX configuration to its serving gNB, e.g. for alignment of the Uu and SL DRX configurations.

 SL on-duration timer, SL inactivity-timer, SL HARQ RTT timer, and SL HARQ retransmission timer are supported in unicast.
 SL HARQ RTT timer and SL HARQ retransmission timer are maintained per SL process at the RX UE.
 In addition to (pre)configured values for each of these timers, SL HARQ RTT timer value can be derived from the retransmission resource timing when SCI indicates more than one transmission resource.
+SL HARQ RTT timer can be set to different values to support both HARQ enabled and HARQ disabled transmissions.

 SL DRX MAC CE is introduced for SL DRX operation in unicast only.